incerta/schematox/CONTRIBUTING.md

 - `nested schema` - a schema embedded within a compound schema
 - `schema range parameter` - schema type dependent parameter used as value size restriction
 - `fold label` - code parts in tests that are not supposed to be copy pasted from test to test `foldA`, `foldB` etc.

-## Primitive Schema

-Primitive schema represented by js object that always has a required `type`, `of` (for `literal`) property and some [optional properties](#detailed-schemas-optional-properties).
-Complete list of the base detailed schema types:

-- `StringSchema` - result in `string` subject type.
-Has range parameters:
-  - `minLength?: number` - schema subject `.length` should be >= specified value to pass validate/parse successfully
-  - `maxLength?: number` - schema subject `.length` should be <= specified value to pass validate/parse successfully
-- `NumberSchema` - result in `number` or `number | undefined` schema subject type.
-Has extra properties:
-  - `min?: number` - schema subject value should be >= specified value to pass validate/parse successfully
-  - `max?: number` - schema subject value should be <= specified value to pass validate/parse successfully
-- `BooleanSchema` - result in `boolean` or `boolean | undefined` schema subject type
-- `LiteralSchema` - result in either `string` or `number` schema subject literal type

-All those types is gathered under `PrimitiveSchema` union

-## Compound schema

-- `ObjectSchema` - result in object subject type with defined keys and value types
-- `ArraySchema` - result in `Array<T>` subject type.
-Has range parameters:
-  - `minLength?: number` - schema subject `.length` should be >= specified value to pass validate/parse successfully
-  - `maxLength?: number` - schema subject `.length` should be <= specified value to pass validate/parse successfully
-- `UnionSchema` - result in any available schema type union

-All those types is gathered under `CompooundSchema` union

-## Construct type generic.
-"Con\_" prefix

-Generic that constructs type based on other type(s) in the manner which can not be strictly described as extenstion or reduction (narrowing, inference, extraction).

-## Extension type generic.
-"ExtWith\_" prefix

-The `ExtWith_${extension}<T, U>` used for extension of type `T` with some `U`.
-It might be intersection (brand) or just unionization with another type (optional, nullable).

 # Testing strategy